14 DELICIOUS Lebanese Breakfast Dishes 2024 → From a Local!

 Fatteh

 Fatteh is one of my husband’s favorite dishes.
-This Middle Eastern dish consists of yogurt, tahini, spiced chickpeas, deep fried pitta, and whatever topping you desire!
+This Middle Eastern brunch dish consists of yogurt, tahini, spiced chickpeas, deep fried pitta, and whatever topping you desire!

 Foul medames